ujunglangit-id/redis_csv_toolkit/README.md

 ### simple csv toolkit
-- import shop id from csv file into redis
+- import from csv file into redis concurently all at once
-- csv file is a single column contains list of Shop ID
+- for testing purpose, csv file is a single column contains list of Shop ID

 ### command
 ```bash